 Understanding self harm

-One in 10 young people self harm in the UK today.
-There still remains a stigma around self harm and it can be isolating, not only for the young person but also for the parent or carer of a young person who self harms.
-The reaction a young person receives when they disclose self harm has a major impact on whether they can go on to get help and recover.
+There still remains a stigma around self harm and it can be isolating, not only for the young person but also for their parents or carers.
+The reaction a young person gets when they reveal they have been self harming has a major impact on whether they can go on to get help and recover.

 What is self harm?

-Typical self harming behaviours include: cutting, burning, pulling hair out, head banging, controlling eating patterns, swallowing damaging articles such as razor blades and abusing alcohol and drugs.
+Self harming can typically include: cutting, burning, pulling hair out, head banging, controlling eating patterns, swallowing damaging articles such as razor blades and abusing alcohol and drugs.

-Signs to look out for if you suspect a child or young person is self harming:
+Signs to look out for if you think a child or young person is self harming:

 - unexplained cuts and bruises